Garrett Hall Primary School - School council

 School council elections took place at the end of Autumn 1.
 There was a fantastic response from children who wished to be put forward as a candidate and it was a closely fought campaign.
 Well done to all pupils who campaigned and to those successful children who have now formed our new council.

-School Council dates:
+School Council dates spring 1:

 22.9.22 – minutes